 As treatments with these cell types for solid tumors and non-malignant diseases become more prevalent, improving the processes governing their enrichment will help the clinical translation of new therapies.

-In this roundtable discussion, we will look at how a GMP-compliant flow cytometry-based cell sorting platform, the MACSQuant® Tyto® Cell Sorter, helps scientists in clinical and commercial settings enrich cells for use in clinical trials and research.
+In this roundtable discussion, we look at how a GMP-compliant flow cytometry-based cell sorting platform, the MACSQuant® Tyto® Cell Sorter, helps scientists in clinical and commercial settings enrich cells for use in clinical trials and research.

-After an introduction of this new technology, key opinion leaders will share their experiences using the MACSQuant Tyto Cell Sorter.
+After an introduction of this new technology, key opinion leaders share their experiences using the MACSQuant Tyto Cell Sorter.

 Attendees will learn:

-- which new options are available for the enrichment of effector cells for clinical use in adoptive cell therapies
+- Which new options are available for the enrichment of effector cells for clinical use in adoptive cell therapies

-- how the system helps advance clinical trials and clinical research in commercial and academic settings
+- How the system helps advance clinical trials and clinical research in commercial and academic settings

 Dr Stephen Elliman, Chief Scientific Officer, Orbsen Therapeutics Ltd